score-json/nlohmann_json/TSF/trustable/no-json-faults/NJF-06.4.1.md

     Erikhu1: 1.0
 ---

-If the service provided by the nlohmann/json library recognises the name candidate as string, then it accepts the name candidate.
+If the service provided by the nlohmann/json library recognises the name-candidate as string, then it accepts the name-candidate.